I wish I had a dollar for every time I’ve been asked this question! Do I need musical talent to learn to play the guitar?

 Because it comes from someone who really dreams of playing but has doubts.

-But you don’t need musical talent to play guitar, it’s a learnt Skill, you build it one step at a time.
+But you don’t need musical talent to play the guitar, it’s a learned skill, you build it one step at a time.

-The truth is that anyone, and I mean anyone, can learn to play a guitar.
+The truth is that anyone and I mean anyone, can learn to play the guitar.
 But there are a few elements that have to be there from the start, to make magic happen.

 - The desire must be so strong that you will keep at it until you succeed

 - You have committed to finding a way, no matter the challenges

 - You are willing to play for 15 minutes a day, at least 3 times a week

 - You have a plan on how to learn and will stick to it.